 Public Expenditure on Education as Share of GDP (%)

 Public Expenditure on Education as a Share of Public Expenditure (%)

 Public Expenditure on Primary as a Share of Total Education Expenditure (%)

 Student/Trained teacher ratio

 Teachers Trained (%)

 GPE in Burkina Faso

-The current GPE funding participates, together with other donors’ contributions, in the achievement of the following:
+The GPE joined forces with other donors in the achievement of the following results: